The good ship CHANTEY, sailing the San Juans,

 For Pacific Motor Boat, January 1947

-CHANTEY's dimensions are: 30-ft LOA; 28-ft L at waterline; 9-ft B; 5.5-ft D. She was a very modern cutter rig and her spar is 49-ft from truck to waterline.
+CHANTEY's dimensions are 30-ft LOA; 28-ft L at waterline; 9-ft B; 5.5-ft D. She was a very modern cutter rig and her spar is 49-ft from truck to the waterline.

 Rather novel is her jib arrangement in that the luff is sewn to a 5/8-inch galvanized wire, which is fastened at either end to ball-bearing fittings.
 There is a small drum at the tack to accommodate a piece of light line that extends back to the cockpit.
 A pull of this line furls the sail up on the wire, like a window shade.

 Her oak-ribbed, Port Orford cedar-planked, and the teak-decked hull has quite a bit of freeboard and a rather straight sheer, thus giving her a decided English cutter appearance.
 She has a molded keel carrying a 6300-pound cast iron shoe.
 Though very short ended with an inboard rudder, she is surprisingly fast.

 Her cabin trunk is built of teak and she is finished inside with clear varnished teak and cedar.
 The interior arrangement is compact and complete, including both oil and electric lights, ship-to-shore radio, direction finder, combined wood and oil range, and accommodations for three.
 She is equipped with a 1-cylinder, 10-HP Diesel auxiliary which I usually refer to as "Swede" and also a 200-watt light plant.
 To sum it up, CHANTEY provides an ideal home for a bachelor.